 - 1. Transcripts for all undergraduate and graduate programs attended. - Minimum GPA of 3.2 in the undergraduate major.
 Applicants with a lower average may be considered for admission if their last two years of grades show steady improvement.
 The student may be required to complete a specified number of credits as a part-time student with an overall GPA of 3.0. - 3.
-Minimum GPA of 3.2 in the seven primary pre-requisite courses. - 4.
+Minimum GPA of 3.2 in the seven primary prerequisite courses. - 4.
 Completion of online "Prerequisite Checklist." - Oral communication skills necessary to provide services to a wide range of clients. - 6.
 Adequate written communication skills. - 7.
 "Personal Statement" regarding applicant's reason for pursuing Communication Disorders degree, which is to be double-spaced in a font of 12 and no more than two type-written pages in length. - 8.
 Completion of application. - 9.
 Résumé. - 10.
-Two letters of recommendation, at least one letter must be from faculty attesting to applicant's capacity to successfully complete graduate study.
-The other letter must be from faculty and/or academic clinical supervisor. - 11.
-Submission of entire application packet by January 10 for early admission, or February 15 for regular admission (applications are accepted for fall admission only).
+Two letters of recommendation, at least one letter must be from Communication Disorders faculty attesting to applicant's capacity to successfully complete graduate study.
+The other letter must be from Communication Disorders faculty and/or academic clinical supervisor (who has supervised the applicant planning for, implementing and documenting speech/language therapy). - 11.
+Submission of entire application packet is due by February 15 (Applications are accepted for fall admission only).